A brief outlook on The Indian textile industry

 Further Classification of the Indian Textile Industry

-• Textile industry employing fiber derived from artificial means or natural cotton.
+• The textile industry employs fiber derived from artificial means or natural cotton.

 • Yarn industry using fiber or filament, similar to the artificial variety